Position: Assistant Professor, Business Economics and Public Policy, Kelley School of Business, Indiana University

 The interplay of private insurance subsidy and public insurance spending: Evidence from long-term care partnership program, with Robert Town, paper available upon request.

-Basic cable network segmentation toward minorities and other niche audiences in a digital world: An empirical study of cable advertising, with Sung Wook Ji and David Waterman.
+Basic cable network segmentation toward minorities and other niche audiences in a digital world: An empirical study of cable advertising, with Sung Wook Ji and David Waterman, under review.

 Working Papers on Law and Economics